Last updated on October 17, 2023

 Champion of Wits | Illustration by Even Amundsen

 There are four Qualifier Weekends that feed into each MTG Arena Championship, one each month.
-Starting in September of 2022, these Qualifier Weekends also qualify individuals for the Pro Tour!
+These Qualifier Weekends also qualify winners for the Pro Tour!

 There are three MTG Arena Championships per year with each Championship having four Qualifier Weekends before as a way to invite players.

-While the MTG Arena Championship is set to have a $200,000 prize pool, the specific breakdown of the prize structure is unknown.
-WotC announced that this would be released closer to the first MTG Arena Championship.
+The MTG Arena Championship has a $200,000 prize pool, and the specific breakdown of the prize structure is:

-Starting in September 2022, winning a Qualifier Weekend will qualify you for the next tabletop Pro Tour event and the next MTG Arena Championship.
+Yes, earn seven wins on Day Two of a Qualifier Weekend and you will qualify for the next tabletop Pro Tour event and the next MTG Arena Championship.
 This is a huge bonus to organized play since it not only gives more legitimacy to MTG Arena and online competitive play but also reinforces the Pro Tour, and paper play as a whole.

 Worlds remains the ultimate endgame for any competitive Magic player and require players to win or place extremely high in previous MTG Arena Championships or Pro Tour events.
 While the Arena Championship and Pro Tour have name recognition and massive prize pools on their own, the World Champion is a title only one person can have, so it’s as competitive as ever.